 Here’s what’s included in the Home Health Documentation Template:

 - Initial Evaluation Summary Example

 - Physician Verbal Order Examples and Script Template

 - Daily Note Assessment & Documentation of Treatment

 - Discharge Summary Examples

 - Goal Setting Template and Examples

 The goal setting examples are enough to save you at least 5 minutes per patient.
 With 6 patients a day, that saves you 30 minutes each day.

 What is your time worth in the evening?
-Personally, I would have paid $100 to someone for their documentation templates if it would save me over 3 hours a week in documentation headaches! 🙂
+Personally, I would have paid over $100 to someone for their documentation templates if it would save me over 3 hours a week in documentation headaches! 🙂